By Paul Adler, Ilana Arazie & Gina Valentino

 Looking for a slightly less intense winter pastime?
 Grab a sled and hit the hills with the entire family at any one of these recreational wonders.

 Wondering where you can sled or snow tube in the county?
 Your local public golf course is a great place to start, as many welcome kids looking to hit the hills.
 Yonkers’ Sprain Lake Golf Course and Dunwoodie Golf Course are both superb choices, as is Saxon Woods Golf Course in White Plains.
 In addition, Westchester County lists three local parks as amenable to snow tubers and sledders: Ward Pound Ridge Reservation, Croton Gorge Park, and Lasdon Park & Arboretum.
-Keep your eye out: You may find a prime sledding spot at a local public school or municipal area, as well.
+Keep your eye out: You may find a prime sledding spot at a local public school or municipal area as well.
 We have a soft spot for Sleepy Hollow High School.

-Break out that rod, put on your warmest coat, and get ready to serve up some fresh fish for dinner after hitting one these local spots.
+Break out that rod, put on your warmest coat, and get ready to serve up fresh fish for dinner after hitting one these local spots.

 Lodged between Cross River and Katonah, the Cross River Reservoir is perhaps one of the county’s most popular ice-fishing spots.
 Stocked annually with more than 6,000 brown trout, anglers can also catch bass and pickerel at this 915-acre ice-fishing wonderland.